 Creating Safe Spaces for Healing with Youth of Color

-Irreducible Grace Foundation (IGF) began in 2012 by a group of Saint Paul Public Schools educators, led by Dr. Darlene Fry, who saw the large racial disparities of on-time graduation rates between African American, American Indian, and Hispanic students to their Caucasian and Asian counterparts.
-In looking deeper into this "off-track"-titled population, nearly 90% of them had been in out-of-home placement during their school career.
-(Out-of-home placement covers foster care, homelessness, juvenile detention and chemical rehabilitation).
+Irreducible Grace Foundation (IGF) began in 2012 by a group of educators, led by Dr. Darlene Fry, who saw the large racial disparities of on-time graduation rates between African American, American Indian, and Hispanic students to their Caucasian and Asian counterparts.

-“Irreducible Grace” comes from the experience shared with the members of the founding board, in a child coming into our lives from the foster care system, with the ability to love us even though so many adults had failed her previously.
+“Irreducible Grace” comes from the experiences shared with us by a child coming into our lives from the foster care system, with the ability to love us even though so many adults had failed her previously.
 Being nonverbal, this child had a smile that radiated love, that couldn’t be reduced (Irreducible) by the world around her.
 In her sharing of love we all received the “unmerited favor” (Grace) in assisting her in living a new life.

-We began with listening sessions with youth; young adult and parents of those were or had been in foster care.
-What we heard helped us to create a safe space for youth of color to express themselves, learn and support one another into a healthy adulthood.
+We began by listening to youth; young adult and parents of those were or had been in foster care.
+What we heard helped us to create a safe space for youth of color to express themselves, learn and support one another.
 IGF is the little organization with the funny name that is youth-influenced in creating safe spaces and healing opportunities for youth of color.

 Who We Are

 Irreducible Grace Foundation (IGF) is a non-profit focused on creating safe spaces with youth of color.
 IGF provides mentoring, life skills, employment, self-care practices, and safe space for teens and young adults.
 Through the use of visual and performing arts and movement techniques we help young people learn new skills for dealing with stress, trauma and fostering their voice.